CURRENT STAR UNIT OF INQUIRY

 What makes me unique

-Recognising similarities and differences between myself and others
+Recognising and accepting similarities and differences between myself and others

 Learning through picture story books and role-play